 9. When or how have you shown leadership?

-D. Writing the Common App essay: list out pivotal moments.
+D. Common App essay ideas: pivotal moments.

 10. What was the best experience you've ever had?
 Why was this the "best"?